MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/computer-groups.md

 ---
-title: Computer groups in System Center - Orchestra ms.prod: system-center ms.technology: orchestrator ms.topic: article
+title: Computer groups in System Center - orchestrator
+description: This article provides information on how to configure the activities in runbook to use a computer group. ms.prod: system-center ms.technology: orchestrator ms.topic: article